logzio/windows-msi-installer-telegraf/README.md

 NOTE: You have to uppercase the GUID's that this site generates to be fully compatible with the installer.

-## Telegraf Windows Packager

-This project uses the [Wix Toolset](http://wixtoolset.org/) to generate a windows msi installer.

 ### Generating the MSI

+Need to unzip `telegraf.zip` that archive contains telegraf collector.

-First, we need to use candle to create our intermmediate object that will turn into an msi file.
+We need to use candle to create our intermmediate object that will turn into an msi file.

 ```
 candle.exe -nologo telegraf.wxs -out telegraf.wixobj